-In circumstances where justified within this policy, the Unit Manager, Director of Business or Monitoring Officer may instigate proceedings to prosecute offenders.
+In circumstances where justified within this policy, authority may institute proceedings to prosecute offenders.

 Licence holders shall be prosecuted for serious breaches of legislation such as:-

-- illegally plying for hire; - driving a motor vehicle without valid insurance; - refusing to carry a guide, hearing or other assistance dog (if not exempted); - unauthorised alteration of a taximeter; - exceeding the number of passengers permitted; and - refusal to carry a passenger without reasonable cause - unlicensed driver/vehicle offences
+- illegally plying for hire; - driving a motor vehicle without valid insurance; - refusing to carry a guide, hearing or other assistance dog (if not exempted); - unauthorised alteration of a taximeter; - exceeding the number of passengers permitted; and - refusal to carry a passenger without reasonable cause

 The decision to prosecute is a very significant one.
 Prosecution will, in general, be restricted to those circumstances where the law is blatantly disregarded, legitimate instructions of the Authority are not followed and /or the public is put at serious risk.
-Such circumstances are, however in a minority.
+Such circumstances are, however are in a minority.
 The criteria on which a decision to prosecute is made provides common standards, which ensures a consistent approach.